tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 1. Color Zimbabwe on map
 2. Read https://qz.com/africa/2005322/zimbabwe-looks-to-elephant-hunting-for-revenue-lost-during-covid/

-Describe the state of elephants of Zimbabwe
+> [!question] Describe the state of elephants of Zimbabwe